chandan-pal/GoogleCloud_Learnings/README.md

 ## Functional Structure Of Google Cloud
 Organization ---> Folder ---> Project ---> Resources
+Project also accuumulate the consumption of all its resources.
+Each project can have its own billing and reporting.

 project can also be a direct child in organization node